Michigan Driver's License

 Step-by-Step Guide

 Follow these steps to get your Michigan driver's license.
-Steps may vary based on your age and residency status β always confirm with the official DMV.
+Steps may vary based on your age and residency status — always confirm with the official DMV.

 Complete Segment 1 Driver Education (Age 14 years 9 months+)

-Complete Segment 2 Driver Education (Age 16+)
+Complete 50 Hours of Supervised Practice + Segment 2 Driver Education

-Obtain Your Full Driver's License (Age 17+)
+Upgrade to a Full Operator's License (Age 17+)

 Frequently Asked Questions